AnnaVargova/AutomationShield_wiki/BOBShield.md

 # <a name="hardware"/>Detailed hardware description

 ## <a name="circuit"/>Circuit design

+The power for the circuit is coming from the pin 5V.
+This pin powers the microservo motor SM, the capacitor C1 and the diode D1.
+Time of Flight sensor J and the potentiometer POT1 are powered by the pin with 3.3V.
+Everything is connected to the pin GND ground.
+The digital pin 9 is connected to the microservo motor from which the signal comes for the angular position of the servo motor.
+The analog signal A0 is connected (to the) potentiometer POT1, through which the servo motor position is controlled.
+Also the analog pins A4/SDA and A5/SCL are connected to the Time of Flight sensor J and these connections are used for the detection signal of the ToF sensor and the feedback signal of the ToF sensor J.

 ## <a name="parts"/>Parts
 To make a BoBShield you will need the following parts or their similar equivalents: